k2view-academy/K2View-Academy/articles/TDM/tdm_configuration/01_tdm_installation.md

 The TDM APIDOC html file is located on the TDM node under **$K2_HOME/webserver/static/TDM/apidoc** directory.

-The TDM APIDOC describes all the Web-Services in the Fabric project including the TDM Web-Services imported from the TDM Library.
+The TDM APIDOC describes all the Web Services in the Fabric project including the TDM Web-Services imported from the TDM Library.

 The below steps should be followed if a new APIDOC should be generated to include project custom APIs: